Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 - Third-Party Events: Originate in vendors/suppliers but disrupt your operations (e.g., SolarWinds breach, MOVEit exploit, Jaguar Land Rover shutdown).

-The regulatory fallout from Third-Party Events is often more complex than that of a simple internal breach.
-Under laws like GDPR, HIPAA, and emerging SEC rules, companies are increasingly held responsible for their vendors’ security failures.
-A third-party breach triggers massive legal discovery costs, brand damage from being associated with a vendor failure, and potentially simultaneous regulatory fines in multiple jurisdictions, greatly multiplying the initial cost quantification.
+Third-party fallout is often messier than a straightforward internal breach.
+Under GDPR, HIPAA, and emerging SEC rules, companies aren’t just accountable for their own failures anymore.
+They’re increasingly held responsible for their vendors’ too.
+A third-party breach can trigger massive legal discovery costs, brand damage from being associated with a vendor failure, and simultaneous regulatory fines across multiple jurisdictions, multiplying the initial cost estimate several times over.

 Comparison Table: